Kingsford (NSW)

 Kingsford features high concentrations of group households, with a lower-than-average median household size

 Family households account for 59.6% of all households, including 28.2% couples with children, 21.0% couples without children, and 8.5% single parent families.
-Non-family households constitute the remaining 40.4%, with lone person households at 27.7% and group households comprising 12.6%.
-The median household size is 2.5 people, smaller than the Greater Sydney average of 2.7.
+Non-family households make up the remaining 40.4%, consisting of 27.7% lone person households and 12.6% group households.
+The median household size is 2.5 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households